deejaygraham/deejaygraham.github.io/src/content/posts/2025-05-30-haunted-musicbox.md

 ## Improvements

-Later, I intend to work in raw pitches and try more subtle adjustments of pitch - think old-timey tape player or record player slowing down and speeding up.
+Later, I intend to work in raw pitches and try more subtle adjustments of pitch - think old-timey tape player or record player slowing down and speeding up by adjusting the playback speed and the pitch at the same time.
 That should add to the spookiness nicely.